Bootstrap-Based Inference for Cube Root Asymptotics: Introduction

 \section{Introduction}

-In a seminal paper, \cite{Kim-Pollard_1990_AoS} studied a class of M-estimators exhibiting cube root asymptotics.
-These estimators not only have a non-standard rate of convergence, but also have the property that rather than being Gaussian their limiting distributions are of the \cite{Chernoff_1964_AISM} type.
-More precisely, the limiting distribution of $\sqrt[3]{n}$ times their estimation error is that of the maximizer of a Gaussian process (where $n$ denotes the sample size).
-In fact, in leading examples of cube root consistent estimators such as the maximum score estimator of \cite{Manski_1975_JoE}, the covariance kernel of the Gaussian process characterizing the limiting distribution depends on an infinite-dimensional nuisance parameter.
-As a consequence, whereas it is customary to conduct inference using analytical \textquotedblleft plug-in\textquotedblright\ covariance matrix estimators in the standard $\sqrt{n}$-normal case (i.e., using a finite-dimensional nuisance parameter estimator), resampling-based distributional approximations offer the most attractive approach to inference in estimation problems exhibiting cube root asymptotics.
-The purpose of this note is to propose an easy-to-implement bootstrap-based distributional approximation applicable in such cases.
+In a seminal paper, \cite{Kim-Pollard_1990_AoS} studied estimators exhibiting \textquotedblleft cube root asymptotics\textquotedblright.
+These estimators not only have a non-standard rate of convergence, but also have the property that rather than being Gaussian their limiting distributions are of \cite{Chernoff_1964_AISM} type; i.e., the non-Gaussian limiting distribution is that of the maximizer of a Gaussian process.
+Kim and Pollard's results cover not only celebrated examples such as maximum score estimator of \cite{Manski_1975_JoE} and the isotonic density estimator of \cite{Grenander_1956_SAJ}, but also more contemporary estimators arising in examples related to classification problems in machine learning \citep*{Mohammadi-vandeGeer_2005_JMLR} , nonparametric inference under shape restrictions \citep*{Groeneboom-Jongbloed_2018_SS} , massive data $M$-estimation framework \citep*{Shi-Lu-Song_2018_JASA} , and maximum score estimation in high-dimensional settings \citep*{Mukherjee-Banerjee-Ritov_2019_wp} .
+Moreover, \cite{Seo-Otsu_2018_AoS} recently generalized \cite{Kim-Pollard_1990_AoS} to allow for $n$-varying objective functions ($n$ denotes the sample size), further widening the applicability of cube-root-type asymptotics.
+For example, their results cover the conditional maximum score estimator of \cite{Honore-Kyriazidou_2000_ECMA}.